Here’s a trick question. Can #1 plastics — otherwise known as PET (polyethylene terephthalate) plastics — go in the recycling bin?

 A few years ago, Driscoll’s, the berry company, recognized the lost opportunities of thermoform-to-thermoform recycling.
 In collaboration with packaging suppliers, a materials recovery facility (MRF), and other industry brands, Driscoll’s became part of The Alliance for PET Thermoform Recycling to remove barriers to thermoform recycling.

 In 2021, Driscoll’s and their suppliers achieved a 9% rate of rPET thermoform packaging in their clamshell packaging.
 Before then, their suppliers used rPET from bottles, but not from thermoform packaging.
-(Overall, Driscoll’s clamshells use about 80% rPET — including 40% pre-consumer content, 30% rPET from bottles, and 21% virgin plastic.)
+Overall, Driscoll’s clamshells use about 80% recycled content (40% pre-consumer content, 31% post-consumer resin from bottles, and 9% post-consumer thermoforms).

 The success of this type of material-specific collaboration may serve as a model for other challenging materials in the recycling stream.